hypered/blank/README.md

 ## Notes

+The templates is hard-coded for my Entrypoint navigation bar.

 I'd like to have a release.nix file that does the same as the derivation.nix one but fixes the versions (i.e. angle-bracket "holes").